Kat Teasdale: Businesswoman

 During her career, Teasdale acted as a spokesperson or keynote speaker for several companies which included General Motors, IGA supermarkets, The Coca-Cola Company, Molson Brewery, Bridgestone, Firestone Tire and Rubber Company, and Methanex.

 Teasdale also operated businesses in event management, and dog breeding.
 She received international recognition for her work with the Wirehaired Pointing Griffon breed.

 Community work

 Teasdale became involved with charitable work at age 10 for Easter Seals Canada, Christian Children's Fund and the Ontario Society for the Prevention of Cruelty to Animals.
 As an adult, she was associated with the Canadian Lung Association, Canadian Cancer Society, Canadian Breast Cancer Foundation, Special Olympics Canada, and men's and women's community shelters.

 Later life

 Teasdale was infected with Lyme disease later in life.
-Her obituary in the Toronto Star indicated that she died unexpectedly on June 2, 2016, due after a long battle with physical and mental health issues.
+Her obituary in the Toronto Star indicated that she died unexpectedly on June 2, 2016, after a long battle with physical and mental health issues.
 Donations were suggested to the Canadian Mental Health Association in her memory.
 A funeral was scheduled for June 10, 2016 at the Markland Wood Golf Club in Etobicoke, Toronto.